ahsanijaz/ahsanijaz.github.io/_posts/2017-30-04-AirLahore.md

 pred <- predict(fit.lm)
 ```

-With this we can visualize an increasing trend line by using our prediction function.
+With this, we proceed to visualize the trend line by using our prediction function.

 <img src="/figure/source/2017-30-04-AirLahore/unnamed-chunk-6-1.png" title="plot of chunk unnamed-chunk-6" alt="plot of chunk unnamed-chunk-6" style="display: block; margin: auto;" />

 We can also forecast future values of the air pollution index, although, I'd like to mention the caveat of us having limited data, and almost no information about the location of sensor.
 Of course, with more observations over the years, we can see the trend going down or stabilizing after reaching some peak value (which is usually true with most signals).
 Regardless, the figure given below that predicts the pollution values for the next few months is quite bleak!
 It seems that we will soon make Karachi unbreathable.

 <img src="/figure/source/2017-30-04-AirLahore/unnamed-chunk-7-1.png" title="plot of chunk unnamed-chunk-7" alt="plot of chunk unnamed-chunk-7" style="display: block; margin: auto;" />